vtexdocs/dev-portal-content/docs/guides/Fulfillment/vtex-pick-and-pack/vtex-pick-and-pack-carriers-integration-protocol.md

 ### Pause service

-In the case that a user or the application needs to pause/continue a service, this will be sent to the carrier configurated endpoints
+In case a user or the application needs to pause or resume a service, this will be sent to the carrier's configured endpoints.

 - **URL:** Carrier config
 - **Method:** Carrier config